hrap1919/qbc/README.md

     Add torrent file in the paused state
 6. qbprefget [PREF_PROPERTY]

-    Get the value of specified prefernce property, or print all preferences
+    Get the value of specified preference property, or print all preferences
 7. qbprefset PREF_PROPERTY NEW_VALUE

     Set a new value of the preference property.
 If the value is a string then the quotes must be passed too.